 “Tough day at work, huh?” her husband asked as he walked in from the kitchen.
 He spooned another glob of ice-cream into his mouth.
 “We need some more ice cream.
 Mind going to the store?”

 This second paragraph completely eliminates all the information about Sandra’s day at work.
-By eliminating the needless specifics about why she was tired and giving an image or two more about the fatigue, the writing focuses on the current images and not on Immediate Flashback.
+By eliminating the needless facts about why she was tired and giving an image or two more about the fatigue, the writing focuses on the current images and not on interrupting backstory.
 Who cares about Karen’s maternity leave or a simple task made difficult?
-As an author, I focused on Sandra’s emotions, and by eliminating Immediate Flashback I enhance the emotions.
+As an author, I focused on Sandra’s emotions, and by eliminating interrupting backstory I enhance the in-scene tension.
 This sets up the coming conflict – does she get ice cream for her husband or scream at him? – and does not dwell on something inconsequential that happened hours before.
 We need to know Sandra is tired before the conflict – the Why, in this case, can be inferred.

 Alicia let out a small giggle when she felt Dan flick his fingers and unbuckle her bra in one deft movement.
 He pulled her closer and kissed her neck, slowly working his way up to her ear.
 As she dropped her neck to his shoulder she smelled his cologne.
 It was Calvin Kline.
 She immediately remembered Karl, her late husband.
 He had worn that cologne since they first met and it had been one of the most attractive features on their first date.
 Scent always was attractive to Alicia.

 Whaaat!?!
 Don’t interrupt something captivating for a few lines of backstory.
 If Dan’s smell meant a lot to Alicia, you as the author have to bring in the importance of scent long before the sex scene.
 That way, when Alicia smells Dan, the readers know it’s something important to her.
+(This description might work if this new smell slams the brakes on the sex -- so slamming the brakes on the narrative makes sense too).
 Don’t interrupt the action to describe a character motivation.
 Give the motivation either before the action or let the reader infer the Why.

 Importance of a point never trumps the flow of narrative.
 This goes with any other situation.
 Don’t interrupt the shoot-out to describe the Sheriff’s good-ole, trusty six-shooter.
 Don’t interrupt the verbal fight with backstory on why the line “Just like Connie did” is so hurtful.
 Use flashback.
 But don’t interrupt.